 Why doesn't the Applied CS degree have a CS-related requirement?

-The requirement of several courses in the application discipline, e.g., biology, is in effect a much bigger CS-related requirement, related by being an area of application.
+The requirement of several courses in the application discipline, e.g., software engineering, is in effect a much bigger CS-related requirement, related by being an area of application.

 What courses can be used as approved electives for the ACS in Computer Game Design degree?